andersmurphy/andersmurphy-blog/resources/posts/2019-12-07-ruby-first-class-functions.md

 Title: Ruby: first class functions

 In one of my previous jobs I worked as a full stack engineer on a codebase with a Ruby backend and a Javascript/React frontend.
 Having used Clojure a fair bit in my spare time I was keen to code in a functional style.
 In Javascript this is relatively easy as it supports first class functions (functions as values).
-But at first glance this seems trickier in Ruby as it doesn't have first class functions... at least not officially.
+But at first glance this seems trickier in Ruby as it doesn't have first class functions.

 ### Lambda